Eye Clinic for Prince of Wales Hospital

 How we can help you

-The Prince of Wales Hospital Eye Clinic is an outpatient clinic which provides comprehensive medical and surgical ophthalmic and orthoptic care to both adults and children with eye related problems.
+The Prince of Wales Hospital Eye Clinic is an outpatient clinic which provides comprehensive medical and surgical ophthalmic and orthoptic care to adults with eye related problems.

-The Sydney Children's Hospital Lion’s Eye Clinic for Children and the Prince of Wales Hospital Adult Eye Clinic are both located on Level 4, High Street Building, Prince of Wales Hospital.
+The Eye Clinic is located on Level 4, High Street Building, Prince of Wales Hospital.

 Ophthalmic care is given by our ophthalmologists, specialist doctors who can provide diagnosis, medical treatment and complex microsurgery.